atomizer16/VFM-based-one-shot-mono-vision-3D-displacement-measurement/README.md

 6. depth_metrics.csv          # per-frame robust mean depths and differences
 ```

-Only the beanstalk is refined with high-resolution crop inference.
+Only the target region is refined with high-resolution crop inference.
 ArUco regions
 remain from the full-context pass, and their robust mean depths are written to
 `depth_metrics.csv`.